 Faversham Visitor Information

-Visit the Tourist Information Centre in Preston Street or download maps and information on our Plan Your Visit pages.
+Visit the Visitor Information Centre in the Town Hall at 12 Market Place, Faversham or download maps and information on our Plan Your Visit pages.

 A map view below features just some our attraction and accommodation providers, inspiring you to check out our full listing pages: